juliodias/vim-reference-card/README.md

 Visual - Used like selection, in visual mode the words are highlighted.

 # Vim structure:
-A file in Vim is divided with rows and columns.
+A file in Vim is divided by rows and columns.

 # Navigation
 h - Move to left.